-The Foreign Representative of Hanjin Shipping Co., Ltd., one of the world's largest container shipping companies, retained Cole Schotz to assist him with seeking recognition in the United States of Hanjin’s South Korean receivership proceeding under Chapter 15 of the United States Bankruptcy Code.
+The Foreign Representative of Hanjin Shipping Co., Ltd., one of the world's largest container shipping companies, retained Cole Schotz to assist with seeking recognition in the United States of Hanjin’s South Korean receivership proceeding under Chapter 15 of the United States Bankruptcy Code.
 Hanjin’s U.S. filing came just a few days after it filed for court receivership in South Korea.
-Since then, Cole Schotz secured a provisional order barring interference with Hanjin’s business operations in the United States.
-Significantly, as a result of Cole Schotz’s efforts and the US Bankruptcy Court’s provisional order, all of Hanjin’s vessels bound for the US can enter US territory without fear of arrest or seizure.
+Cole Schotz secured a provisional order barring interference with Hanjin’s business operations in the United States.
+Significantly, as a result of our efforts and the US Bankruptcy Court’s provisional order, all of Hanjin’s vessels bound for the US were allowed to enter US territory without fear of arrest or seizure.

 The Cole Schotz team was led by Ilana Volkov, Edward Kiel and Jacob Frumkin.

 The materials on this site have been prepared by Cole Schotz P.C. for general informational purposes only and are not intended to constitute legal advice.
 Viewers should not act upon this information without seeking professional counsel on the specific facts and circumstances in question from an attorney licensed in their jurisdiction.
 Use of this site does not create an attorney-client relationship between the user and Cole Schotz or any lawyer(s) within the firm.
 Any information sent to Cole Schotz or its lawyers through this site will not be treated as confidential and is not protected by the attorney-client privilege.